AfrozZaheer/AZCollectionViewController/README.md

 ```

-To integrate AZTableViewController into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate AZ CollectionVIew controller into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'